Ryōhei Uchida

-Ryōhei Uchida (内田 良平, Uchida Ryōhei) was a Japanese ultranationalist political theorist, Pan-Asianist, and martial artist, active in the pre-war Empire of Japan.
+Ryōhei Uchida (内田 良平, Uchida Ryōhei) was a Japanese ultranationalist political activist, martial artist, and continental rōnin active in the pre-war Empire of Japan.

 Biography

 Uchida was born in Fukuoka prefecture.
 He was the son of Shinto Muso-ryu practitioner Uchida Ryōgorō, and from an early age was interested in many forms of Japanese traditional martial arts, including kyūdō, kendo, judo and sumo.
-In 1895, he attended the Toyogo University, where he studied the Russian language and in 1897, made a trip to Siberia.
+In 1893 he entered the Russian language school of the Tōhō Kyōkai and in 1897, made a trip to Siberia.

 As a youth, Uchida joined the Genyosha nationalist group, and soon became the leading disciple of its founder, Toyama Mitsuru.
 The Genyosha was active in raising funds and agitating for a more aggressive foreign policy towards the Asian mainland.
 When the Donghak Rebellion began in Korea in 1894, he went to Korea to help the rebels.

 After his return to Japan, in 1901, he founded the Black Dragon Society, an ultranationalist society which advocated a strong foreign policy towards Russia and Japanese expansionism towards Korea and Manchuria.
 In 1903, he joined the Tairo Doshikai, a political group advocating war against Russia.
+Viewing Russia as the primary threat to Japan, he wrote and published a large volume of anti-Russian propaganda, visited Vladivostok to gather intelligence on Russian activities in Asia, and vigorously advocated Japanese expansion into the Amur River Basin as a buffer against Russian aggression.
+Upon the conclusion of the Russo-Japanese War, Uchida was a leading figure in fomenting violent protests in Tokyo against the Treaty of Portsmouth ending the war, which Uchida felt offered inadequate concessions to Japan.

+With Russia having been defeated, Uchida turned his attention towards advocating the annexation of Korea.
+In 1906, he obtained a position on the staff of Japanese Governor-General of Korea Itō Hirobumi, and used this position to foment unrest and agitate for the full annexation of Korea In 1907, Uchida was one of the sponsors of the pro-Japanese Iljinhoe political party in Korea, and in part thanks to Uchida's efforts, annexation was ultimately achieved in 1910.

-After the successful conclusion of the Russo-Japanese War, he turned his attention towards advocating the annexation of Korea.
-He was one of the sponsors of the pro-Japanese Iljinhoe political party in Korea in 1907.
-During the 1920s and 1930s, he was active in attacking liberalism in Japanese society and politics.
-He was arrested in 1925 on suspicion of planning the assassination of Japanese Prime Minister Takaaki Kato and the Emperor of Japan, Emperor Yoshihito, but was found innocent.
+During the 1920s and 1930s, Uchida was active in attacking liberalism in Japanese society and politics.
+He was arrested in 1925 on suspicion of planning the assassination of Japanese Prime Minister Katō Takaaki and the Emperor of Japan, but was acquitted the following year.
+In 1931, he founded the Greater Japan Production Party (大日本生産党) and became its president, and in 1932, he was rumored to have been one of the masterminds behind the League of Blood Incident.
+In 1934, he became the Vice President of the Showa Shinseikai, a national savings-promotion movement closely associated with the Ōmotokyō religious movement.

+Uchida died on July 26, 1937.